The daffodils are out in all their golden glory and it’s the perfect time for an egg hunt with a little bit of a difference …

 BECAUSE those lovely yellow daffodils are hiding a whole stash of secret eggs.

-And are the perfect flower to dissect to really understand what goes on when a flower is pollinated.
+And they are the perfect flower to dissect to help kids truly see for themselves what goes on when a flower is pollinated.

 N.B.
-Make sure children and pets DO NOT eat any part of the daffodil.
+Make sure children and pets DO NOT eat any part of the daffodil – they are toxic.